Be Bold Blog

 All future educators, particularly those who learned English as a second language, probably recognize the value in being able to communicate with each and every student.
 That’s clearly difficult to achieve if some students are facing a language barrier.
 But if you were to become a bilingual teacher, you would stand a much better chance of connecting with your entire class.

 You might be surprised to know that there are even more perks to leading a dual-language classroom.
 For the right person, the advantages below are more than enough reason to pursue this rewarding career.

 How does bilingual education benefit students and educators alike?
 Here are some particular advantages to be aware of.

 1. Your students can develop proficiency in multiple languages

-While it might seem silly to point out that bilingual teachers can help students become proficient in multiple languages, that’s actually quite powerful.
+While it might seem silly to point out that a bilingual teacher can help students become proficient in multiple languages, that’s actually quite powerful.
 You would be able to help countless students develop a lifelong skill that can benefit both their personal and professional lives.
-Everything from a casual social interaction to a job interview could draw on those language skills.
+All sorts of circumstances, from a casual social interaction to a job interview, could draw on those language skills.